cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

 of the lab assignments.
-RTL modeling involves working at a higher-level of abstraction. **This can drastically increase designer productivity but only if the designer always keeps in mind the hardware we are actually modeling!** It is possible to Verilog RTL which does not model any kind of real hardware.
+RTL modeling involves working at a higher-level of abstraction. **This can drastically increase designer productivity but only if the designer always keeps in mind the hardware we are actually modeling!** It is possible to use Verilog RTL which does not model any kind of real hardware.

 When using Boolean equations, we are only allowed to use a very limited number of Verilog operators (`~`, `&`, `|`, `^`).
 The simplest form of